-- Development should achieve a net biodiversity gain, in accordance with local and national planning policy and the mitigation hierarchy in accordance with NPP 2 (g).
-Compensation is a last resort and should only be used to address residual impacts that cannot be avoided or adequately mitigated.
-These measures should be targeted to benefit local conservation priorities as identified in the Nature Improvement Area Ecological Report 2017 (or equivalent). - 2.
-Proposals which improve existing environmental assets and enhance biodiversity are encouraged.
-This includes; - a) strengthening hedgerows and planting wild flower meadows and strips to provide more robust habitat 'corridors' in and between Perry Hall Park, Perry Park, Turnberry Park and Kingsdown Park; and - b) planting of trees and other vegetation that are characteristic of the area, especially at locations identified on Map 5 and 7, where there has been a loss of trees and hedge planting; and - encouraging the creation of Sustainable Urban Drainage Schemes, (e.g. rain gardens, pond and wetland creation) in new schemes and 'retrofitting' in locations identified on Map 7; and - d) the installation of habitat features (i.e. nest boxes) to benefit bats and bird species, such as swifts, swallow, house martin and house sparrow as part of major development proposals. - 3.
-The planting of tree species that have been shown to support improvements in local air quality should be included in major development proposals. - 4.
-Where appropriate, landscaping schemes submitted to support major planning applications in the 3Bs Area should include landscape schemes that increase the extent of woodland cover and result in the planting of flora to enhance biodiversity in the 3Bs Area.
+- 1. Proposals which improve existing environmental assets and enhance biodiversity are encouraged.
+This includes: - a) strengthening and planting new hedgerows and planting or allowing wildflowers to establish, thus allowing natural ruderal vegetation or shrubs to develop in strips to provide more robust habitat 'corridors' in and between Perry Hall Park, Perry Park, Turnberry Park and Kingsdown Park; and - b) planting of trees, scrub and other vegetation especially at locations identified on Map 5 and 7, where there has been a loss of trees and hedge planting; and - c) encouraging the creation of Sustainable Urban Drainage Schemes, (e.g. rain gardens, pond and wetland creation) in new schemes and 'retrofitting' in locations identified on Map 7; and - d) the installation of habitat features (e.g. nest boxes) to benefit bats and bird species, such as swifts, swallow, house martin and house sparrow as part of major development proposals. - 2.
+The planting of tree and scrub species that have been shown to support improvements in local air quality should be included in major development proposals. - 3.
+Where appropriate, landscaping schemes submitted to support major planning applications should increase the extent of woodland and scrub cover and result in the planting of flora to enhance biodiversity. - 4.
+Proposals that improve biodiversity at locations such as Barr Bank and Perry Wood (and other small sites within the residential areas) are encouraged.

-- a) work with EcoRecord36 and the landowners to provide data on the biodiversity of the wildlife corridors, Barr Bank and Perry Wood, - b) work with BCC and the landowners to seek designation of Perry Wood and Barr Bank as SLINCs, - c) support the work of the Friends of Groups working with the wider community to improve the biodiversity of all green spaces through a range of planting initiatives, - d) work with BCC (and Birmingham Wildlife Trust) to amend the mowing regime at Turnberry Park.
+- a) work with EcoRecord and the landowners to provide data on the biodiversity of the wildlife corridors, Barr Bank and Perry Wood, - b) work with BCC and the landowners to seek designation of Perry Wood and Barr Bank as SLINCs, - c) support the work of the Friends of Groups working with the wider community to improve the biodiversity of all green spaces through a range of planting initiatives, - d) work with BCC (and Birmingham Wildlife Trust) to amend the mowing regime at Turnberry Park.

-36 EcoRecord is the Local Environmental Record Centre for Birmingham EcoRecord collects, collates and makes available information about the wildlife, wildlife sites and habitats of Birmingham
+&lt;sup>37 EcoRecord is the Local Environmental Record Centre for Birmingham EcoRecord collects, collates and makes available information about the wildlife, wildlife sites and habitats of Birmingham